akshaykumaru18/Secure-Private-AI-scholarship/README.md

 2. Started with The Qwiklab Quest **Data science on the Google Cloud Platform**
 3. Completed 5 Labs of the quest.
 4. Reading about the **Big Picture of machine learning from Handson Machine Learning using scikit and TensorFlow** book.

+**#Day21 of #60daysofudacity**
+1. Started with **3rd Course Intro to Tensor Flow of Machine learning using TensorFlow with Google Cloud Platform**
+2. Completed the **first week Module Core Tensorflow of Course and Passed the Module Quiz with 80%**
+3. Started with the Qwiklab Quest **Intro to ML: Image Processing and Completed the 4 steps out of 5**.
+   1. Cloud ML Engine
+   2. Classify Images of Clouds in the Cloud with AutoML Vision.
+   3. Detect Labels, Faces, and Landmarks in images with the Cloud Vision API
+   4. Extract, Analyse, and Translate Text From Images with the Cloud ML API'S

+  I encourage and endorse @Archit @vishalrangras @dhruvSharma @Nagaraj S Murthy @dhruvSharma @EPR @K.S. @jicksy @Abhishek Tandon @THIYAGARAJAN R @Noom Chanthadit